-In order to fulfil our curriculum intent ensuring that every child gains a deeper conceptual understanding of a topic we aim to ensure our maths lessons are broad and balanced, allowing the opportunity to explore mathematical concepts in depth.
+Across our school, in order to fulfill our curriculum intent ensuring that every child gains a deeper conceptual understanding of a topic we aim to ensure our maths lessons are broad and balanced, allowing the opportunity to explore mathematical concepts in depth.
 To inspire children to be future mathematicians we provide mathematical experiences that engage the children and make them want to develop their learning further.

-We use the White Rose Hub schemes of learning as a guideline for our medium and long term plans.
+From Year 1 to Year 6 we use White Rose Hub schemes of learning as a guideline for our medium and long term plans.
 We follow the White Rose Hub small steps and objectives to inform our planning ensuring that teaching is engaging and relevant to real life.
 Teachers provide activities which allow children to practice their fluency, reasoning and problem solving in every lesson through thought provoking-questions, arithmetic starters, misconception activities and through the main task they are set.
 Reasoning is evident in everything we do in maths and children encouraged are expected to prove they understand a concept, either verbally or through writing.

 Maths curriculum links in the wider curriculum

 To help embed the real life context of mathematics, we have made sure to provide meaningful opportunities to link maths throughout our broad and balanced curriculum.
 In history, children gain a sense of time.
 Through looking at people and events in the past, children develop a sense of chronology by using vocabulary relating to the passing of time and plotting events on a timeline.
 Within science and geography, there are strong links to statistics.
 Children hypothesise, gather and analyse data such as sorting categories into Venn and Carroll diagrams and recording data on bar charts and pie charts.